-There is alot of talk about incorporating physical activity or "brain breaks" into the classroom, but what does the research say?
+There is a lot of talk about incorporating physical activity or "brain breaks" into the classroom, but what does the research say?

-In this study, the effects of classroom-based, teacher-delivered, physical activity breaks on executive functioning in 11-14-year-old children was investigated.
+In this study, the effects of classroom-based, teacher-delivered, physical activity breaks on executive functioning in 11-14-year-old children were investigated.
 Participants in the experimental group took part in 5-10-min, or 20-min of physical activity; whereas the control group completed sedentary classroom mental math work at their desks.

-Executive function is a set of mental skills that include working memory, flexible thinking and self control.
+Executive function is a set of mental skills that include working memory, flexible thinking and self-control.